-The hearing instrument may have an Auto Phone functionality.
-When the hearing instrument is close to a telephone receiver, the Auto Phone will activate a Phone Program.
-When the Phone Program is activiated you will hear a number of beeps.
+Your hearing instrument may have a built-in Auto Phone functionality.
+When the hearing instrument is close to a telephone receiver, the Auto Phone will activate a Phone Programme.
+When the Phone Programme is activated you will hear a number of beeps.

-When you end your telephone conversation, the hearing instrument will automatically return to the previous program.
+When you end your telephone conversation, the hearing instrument will automatically return to the previous programme.

 Not all telephones can activate the Auto Phone.
-The telephone receiver may need to have a special magnet fitted.
+The telephone receiver must have a special magnet fitted.
 Please follow the separate instructions for mounting the magnet, which is available from your Hearing Care Professional.